dillondoxey/vault-aws-workshop/docs/vault-3.md

 ---
 name: initializing-vault
 # Initializing Vault Clusters
-* Recall that a Vault cluster runs multiple Vault servers.
+* A Vault cluster runs multiple Vault servers.
 * Each Vault cluster must be initialized once.
 * This is done with the `vault operator init` command.
 * The number of key shares and the key threshold can be specified with the `-key-shares` and `key-threshold` options.